Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 A building notice or full plans application will need to be submitted to building control as part of this process.
 Your local building control department will then register the conversion and carry out inspections throughout the project, then issue the final certificate on completion.

-Deciding which professionals you need to hire for a garage conversion will largely depend on the size and scope of your project and how many changes you need to make to the exterior and interior.
+The type of professionals you need to hire for a garage conversion will largely depend on the size and scope of your project, and how many changes you need to make to the exterior and interior.

 If you need to make changes to the foundations or create new openings, you will almost certainly need the services of a structural engineer, but when it comes to other professionals you do have options.